dthuilot/update-json-action/README.md

 # Update JSON field docker action

-This action update a JSON field with a new value.
+This github action update a JSON field with a new value.

 ## Inputs